 As Jack axed the door, Penderecki's "Kanon Paschy" played, which is concerned with the entombment and resurrection of Christ and is the Passover Canon, Christ serving as the Passover lamb whose blood marked on doors prevented the Destroyer from entering those homes consecrated with the blood, the Destroyer going on to take the lives of the firstborn of the Egyptians and any with unmarked doors.

-When Dick had taken Wendy and Danny into freezer C4, he had listed off all the meat contained therein then had asked Danny if he liked lamb, whereupon they exited out of freezer C3 in one of the film's more overt displays of doubling, overlaying.
-If one wonders about this, Jack's mysterious release from the virtual prison of the "story" room and then his axing through a door while the Passover Canon plays, then it might do well to consider the idea of entombment and resurrection as signified by the music, and whether the place of entombment is the same as the place of resurrection.
+When Dick had taken Wendy and Danny into freezer C4, he had listed off all the meat contained therein then had asked Danny if he liked lamb, whereupon they exited out of freezer C3 on the other side of the hall.
+With Jack's mysterious release from the virtual prison of the "story" room and then his axing through a door while the Passover Canon plays, it might do well to consider the idea of entombment and resurrection as signified by the music.

 Struck with the knife, Jack has withdrawn his hand howling, wounded.
 Though it's a relatively minor wound, Wendy is saved, for Dick now arrives on the scene.

 In A Clockwork Orange, after Dim is cut, Alex is taken by his droogs to the cat woman's house.
 It is a set up, for after he mortally injures the cat woman, the droogs assault him on the doorstep between two sphinx statues (another hybrid animal, of feline and woman) and leave him for the police.
 Dick's death, he having arrived in the snow cat, thus echoes the death of the cat woman.